IT Support Kitchener

 The onboarding window was tight.
 Week 1: shared the Conditional Access exception catalog, the printer map, the M365 license inventory, the partner-travel pattern.
 Week 2: tickets started routing to Fusion.
 Week 3: the internal IT lead got his first full day in three years where he didn’t triage a single help-desk ticket.
 He used it to ship the SharePoint overhaul.

-Twelve months in, ticket volume is tracking 71 per month average, 93% first-contact resolution, average remote resolution time 17 minutes.
-The internal IT lead has shipped four projects that had been backlogged for two years.
+Twelve months in, the help desk resolves the large majority of the firm’s tickets on first contact, and most remote tickets close inside the same hour.
+The internal IT lead has shipped projects that had been backlogged for years.
 The partners have stopped escalating to him for password resets because Fusion’s help desk now owns that flow end-to-end.
-The firm is paying $180/user/month per the standard Kitchener-Waterloo help-desk-only rate, less than they were paying the break-fix shop on a true cost basis when the internal IT lead’s triage time was counted.
+On a true-cost basis, once the internal IT lead’s reclaimed triage time is counted, the help-desk-only engagement costs the firm less than the break-fix shop did.

 This engagement is the canonical case for why “IT support” and “managed IT” are different products.
 The firm doesn’t need Fusion to run their security program; their internal IT lead does it well.
 They need Fusion to absorb the help-desk floor so the internal lead can spend his time at the level the firm pays him for.
 If the same firm were considering managed, our recommendation would be the managed IT services Kitchener page, different product, different conversation.